 Following the introduction of a product, our sales cycle generally takes a number of quarters after we receive an initial customer order for a new product to ramp up.
-Typical lead time for orders is fewer than 90 days.
+Typical lead times for orders are generally 8 to 16 weeks.
 These factors, combined with the fact that orders in the semiconductor industry can typically be cancelled or rescheduled without significant penalty to the customer, make the forecasting of our orders and revenue difficult.

 We derive most of our revenue from sales through distribution arrangements and direct sales to customers in Asia, where our products are incorporated into end-user products.
-For the years ended December 31, 2018, 2017 and 2016, our revenue from sales to customers in Asia was 88%, 89% and 91%, respectively.
+Our revenue from direct or indirect sales to customers in Asia was 89%, 88% and 89% for the years ended December 31, 2019, 2018 and 2017, respectively.
 We derive a majority of our revenue from the sales of our DC to DC converter products which serve the computing and storage, automotive, industrial, communications and consumer markets.
 We believe our ability to achieve revenue growth will depend, in part, on our ability to develop new products, enter new market segments, gain market share, manage litigation risk, diversify our customer base and continue to secure manufacturing capacity.